 The Debian Med mailing list is the central point of communication for Debian Med.
 It serves as a forum for potential, as well as current, users of the Debian system who want to use their computer for medical tasks.
 Additionally, it is used to coordinate development efforts around the various topics of Medicine.
 You can subscribe to and unsubscribe from it using the list web page.
 You will also find the list archives on that page.

-There are two important places for developer information:
+Important places for developer information:

 - The Wiki page